Social

 The Springfield Group is committed to ensuring that all aspects of Health and Safety is a priority across its operations.
 We promote a positive culture to ensure safe working at Springfield for all employees, sub-contractors and visitors within our sites, our sales centres, our kit factories and within each of our offices.

 Springfield has a comprehensive health & safety management system across all parts of the Group and is supported by an independent SHEQ team, headed up by our Group SHEQ Director.
 We are currently working towards ISO 45001 certification as detailed in our published Environment & People strategy.
 We have a site inspection strategy that includes visits from our Group SHEQ Director.
-We also deliver a training programme, with the training at site level required for both employees and sub-contractors.
+We have an established training matrix by role which we deliver across the Group.

 We closely monitor and report on Health & Safety performance to our Board and to regulatory bodies where required.
 The Annual Injury Incidence Rate (AIIR) is used to benchmark performance within the UK housebuilding industry.
 It is calculated by the number of incidents divided by the average number of people in employment in the 12-month reference period.
-In financial year 2021/22 we calculate that we had an AIIR rate of 184 which compares favourably with rates reported across the housebuilding industry.
+In the financial year 2022/23 we calculate that we had an AIIR rate of 763.
+Our AIIR had increased on the previous years result because it now incorporates statistics from both MacTaggart and Mickel and Tulloch Homes.
+As a result of the slowdown in the market, our production is also down meaning we have less people on our live sites.